 - American residents who own Canadian vacation property would be required to file a UHT tax return and claim an exemption to avoid paying UHT, unless they were Canadian citizens, in which case they wouldn’t have to file a return.

 - Canadian residents who personally own a residential property that is rented out or used personally throughout the year do not need to file a UHT return.
-However, if they owned that same residential property through a trust or a corporation, that trust or corporation would be required to file a return and claim an exemption to avoid paying UHT.
+However, if they owned that same residential property as a partner, through a trust or a corporation, the partners, trustees or corporation would be required to file a return and claim an exemption to avoid paying UHT.

 - Even if a private Canadian corporation has an off-calendar year end, if it owned a residential property on December 31, it would need to file a return by April 30.
 If the corporation owns multiple properties, it would need to file a return for each property, even if it can claim an exemption.